Stretching Beyond the Obvious: A Gradient-Free Framework to Unveil the Hidden Landscape of Visual Invariance

 To overcome this limitation, we developed Stretch-and-Squeeze (SnS), an unbiased, model-agnostic method to probe visual invariance in both artificial and biological neurons.
-Based on previous work \cite{xiao2020xdream}, SnS optimization exploits evolutionary algorithms, but with a different objective: to find invariant or adversarial images, rather than MEIs.
+Building upon an existing framework for finding MEIs \citep{xiao2020xdream}, SnS optimization exploits evolutionary algorithms, but with a different objective: to find invariant or adversarial images.
 SnS integrates the search for invariant images and adversarial examples within a unified optimization objective, generating image perturbations starting from a reference image (e.g., a MEI of the unit).
-For invariance, SnS explicitly looks for images that are maximally distinct from this reference stimulus in the representation of a chosen visual processing stage, while preserving the response of a target unit upstream.
-This allows SnS to characterize the invariance manifolds of the selected unit when the representation of an effective stimulus (either a MEI or a natural image) is stretched at different processing stages.
+To probe a unit's invariance, SnS explicitly looks for images that are maximally distinct from this reference stimulus in the representation of a chosen visual processing stage, while preserving the response of a target unit downstream.
+This allows SnS to sample the invariance manifolds of the selected unit when the representation of an effective stimulus (either a MEI or a natural image) is stretched at different processing stages.